aliceliveprojects/WildLoggingDBParent/ReImplementing.md

    ![here](./documentation/resources/restlet_api_def.png)

-All is nicely laid-out, with end points for resources, verbs for the http operations, and defintions for the data which will be handled.
+All is nicely laid-out, with end points for resources, verbs for the http operations, and definitions for the data which will be handled.

 The Restlet Studio UI is really good for visualising and building interface definitions, but once we're happy with them, we like to use the original swagger tools to validate them and construct skeleton servers.